savieee/Soft-robotics-controllers/README.md

 * Set the timer for curing.
 After done curing, carefully remove the molds and other supporting fixtures.

 More detailed information can be found in the linked supplemental files.

+### Fabrication of tubing for soft bistable valve
+* For tubing, use smooth sil 950 and yp

 ## Important Physical Considerations for soft bistable valve:
 1.